MichaelXF/js-confuser/docs/ControlFlowFlattening.md

 }
 ```

-As seen in the example, your code will bee wrapped in a large, complicated switch statement.
+As seen in the example, your code will be wrapped in a large, complicated switch statement.
 The makes the behavior of your program very hard to understand and is resistent to deobfuscators.
 This comes with a large performance reduction.

 ## Flattening Control Structures